alialib/alia/docs/tracking-mechanisms.md

 As with all alia control flow macros, `alia_if` blocks must be terminated with `alia_end`.

-The conditions that you provide to `alia_if` (and `alia_else_if`) statements can be signals or raw C++ values.
+The conditions that you provide to `alia_if` (and `alia_else_if`) can be signals or raw C++ values.
 If a signal is provided and the signal has no value, alia considers the condition *neither true nor false.* As such, the code dependent on that statement isn't executed, but any subsequent `else` blocks are *also not considered.* A condition without a value essentially terminates the entire sequence of `alia_if/else` statements.
 As you can see in the above example, before `n` is given a value, none of the `do_text` calls are executed.

 ### alia_switch